Dissident Editions

 is the world's most successful religion,

-and all religions (like all armies) are malign.
+and all religions (like all armies) are evil.

 Be ashamed to be human.